nuwa-protocol/NIPs/nips/nip-1.md

 5. Verification of a signature where the `key_id` has `capabilityInvocation` but not `authentication` permission.
 6. Revocation of an operational key and subsequent failure of signature verification using the revoked key.
 7. Attempted registration of an operational key without proper authorization (should fail).
-8. Verification of a signature with an expired session key (if `expires` is used).
 9. Replay attack prevention using `nonce` and `timestamp`.

 *(Specific test vectors and a test suite are to be developed alongside a reference implementation.)*